sunnybhambhani/todayslearning/inProgress/k8s_deploy_security_practices.md

 The following is a list of settings and configurations that can be implemented to accomplish the intended goal.

 - **securityContext.allowPrivilegeEscalation**
   - The `securityContext.allowPrivilegeEscalation` setting determines whether a container's privileges can be escalated.
-When true, it grants a container additional privileges beyond those granted by default.
+When `true`, it grants a container additional privileges beyond those granted by default.
-  - Setting `allowPrivilegeEscalation` to false can help reduce the risk of privilege escalation attacks.
+  - Setting `allowPrivilegeEscalation` to `false` can help reduce the risk of privilege escalation attacks.
   ```yaml
   spec:
   containers: